News IMG_2262

 Remember, the speed limit is 20km/h when driving past a stationary school bus, and you need to slow to 30km/h when passing schools.

-A reminder, too, that there are two car seat safety checks to take place this year: 7 November (outside Porirua Park, Mungavin Ave) and 5 December (next to Onepoto Park, Titahi Bay).
+A reminder, too, there is a car seat safety check on 5 December (next to Onepoto Park, Titahi Bay).

 10 Oct 2024